vanviegen/warpsocket/README.md

 - `fromChannelName` - - The source channel name (Buffer, ArrayBuffer, or string).
 - `toChannelName` - - The destination channel name (Buffer, ArrayBuffer, or string).

+### hasSubscriptions · function

+Checks if a channel has any subscribers.

+**Signature:** `(channelName: string | ArrayBuffer | Uint8Array<ArrayBufferLike>) => boolean`

+**Parameters:**

+- `channelName` - - The name of the channel to check (Buffer, ArrayBuffer, or string).

+**Returns:** True if the channel has subscribers, false otherwise.

+### createVirtualSocket · function

+Creates a virtual socket that points to an actual WebSocket connection.
+Virtual sockets can be subscribed to channels, and messages will be relayed to the underlying actual socket.
+This allows for convenient bulk unsubscription by deleting the virtual socket.
+Virtual sockets can also point to other virtual sockets, creating a chain that resolves to an actual socket.

+**Signature:** `(socketId: number) => number`

+**Parameters:**

+- `socketId` - - The identifier of the actual WebSocket connection or another virtual socket to point to.

+**Returns:** The unique identifier of the newly created virtual socket, which can be used just like another socket.

+### deleteVirtualSocket · function

+Deletes a virtual socket and unsubscribes it from all channels.
+This is a convenient way to bulk-unsubscribe a virtual socket from all its channels at once.

+**Signature:** `(virtualSocketId: number) => boolean`

+**Parameters:**

+- `virtualSocketId` - - The unique identifier of the virtual socket to delete.

+**Returns:** true if the virtual socket was deleted, false if it was not found.

 ## Examples

 ### Chat Server